-If an employee takes unpaid medical leave to care for a covered family member and does not return to work within twelve (12) weeks, the employee shall be considered to have voluntarily resigned.
+If an employee takes unpaid medical leave to care for a covered family member and does not return to work within twelve (12) weeks, the employee may be removed.
 Such employees shall have no right to reinstatement but remain eligible for future employment through the County's regular hiring process.
 The County may initiate the disability separation process (see section 6.12) for an employee who takes unpaid medical leave for their own medical condition and does not return to work within twelve (12) weeks, consistent with the ADA or other applicable law.